sfegan/dft_simd/README.md

 anticpated at compile time, as it requires the codelets be generated and compiled in advance.
-Codelets for long transformation sizes are impractical as they grow in size by Nlog(N), and will relatively quickly exceed the cache size of the CPU, after which their execution size will slow.
+Codelets for long transformation sizes are impractical as they grow in size by Nlog(N), and will relatively quickly exceed the cache size of the CPU, after which their execution will slow.
 Long transforms should be broken down into loops over the prime factors, meaning that something like the full machinery of FFTW to plan and combine results from different codelets would need to be reimplemented for the vector types.

 In principle FFTW itself could provide a full library that works with SIMD vector types (like they provide for float, double, long double), but in practice